 From the early 1800’s until the 1950’s these commodities were mainstays of the provincial mining industry.
 New Brunswick is host to a number of industrial minerals including limestone, gypsum, aggregate materials, building and natural stone, silica, graphite and marl.

-The Geological Surveys Branch (GSB) of the Department of Energy and Resource Development maintains an inventory of New Brunswick’s industrial mineral resources.
+The Geological Surveys Branch (GSB) of the Department of Natural Resources and Energy Development maintains an inventory of New Brunswick’s industrial mineral resources.
 The key objectives are: 1) to promote industrial mineral exploration and investment in New Brunswick, and 2) to provide support to existing industrial minerals industries in New Brunswick.